twilcomgistix/SentinelOnePowershell/README.md

 ```powershell
 Add-NewS1Site -Name "Name Of Client"
 ```
-> This will automatically create Workstation and Server device groups and assign all InfiNet Users as site-level admin for the client.
+> This will automatically create Workstation and Server device groups.

 ### Clear out store API Key and Server FQDN
 ```powershell